canderton3/7641Team24/final_report.md

 The model performs extremely well on the test set.
 Nearly all of the data points were classified correctly, excluding only eight.

 **Accuracy:** 99%

 **Precision:** 100%

 **Recall:**  99%

 **Sensitivity:** 99%

 **Specificity:** 100%

+**F1 Score:** 1

 ### XGBoost
 The confusion matrix with the results of XGBoost's predictions for the test set is below.
 ![](images/xgb_confusion_matrix.png)

-The model performs extremely well on the test set.
-Nearly all of the data points were classified correctly, also excluding only eight like the GradientBoostingClassifier
+By our observations, the model performs extremely well on the test set.
+Nearly all of the data points were classified correctly, also excluding only eight samples like the GradientBoostingClassifier.

 **Accuracy:** 99%

 **Precision:** 100%

 **Recall:**  99%

 **Sensitivity:** 99%

 **Specificity:** 100%

+**F1 Score:** 1

+The model performances for both of the gradient boosted decision trees are basically the same, for every measurement.
+This is most likely due to the similarity in their gradient boosting algorithms under the hood.
+Also, there may not be enough data points for XGBoost's regularization to make much of a difference.

 ## Logistic Regression
 ![](images/log_reg_confusion_matrix.png)